pingcap/community/special-interest-groups/sig-community-infra/roles-and-organization-management.md

 Requirements:

-* Have at least 8 PRs merged within one year.
+* Have at least 5 PRs merged within one year.
 * Nominated by at least 1 Community-Infra SIG Reviewers or roles above.

 #### From `Active Contributor` to `Reviewer`

 Requirements:

-* Have at least 20 PRs merged within one year.
+* Have at least 15 PRs merged within one year.
 * Have fixed at least 2 issues whose difficulty is medium or above within one year.
-* Nominated by at least 2 Committers or 2 Maintainers.
+* Nominated by at least 1 Committers or roles above.

 #### From `Reviewer` to `Committer`

 Requirements:

-* Have at least 30 PRs merged within one year.
+* Have at least 25 PRs merged within one year.
 * Have fixed at least 5 issues whose difficulty is medium or above within one year.
 * Have fixed at least 1 issues whose difficulty is hard within one year.
 * Have reviewed at least 20 PRs within one year.
-* Nominated by at least 2 Committers or Maintainers.
+* Nominated by at least 2 Committers or roles above.

 ## Quit and Demotion